tensor4all/JuliaDesign/futureplan.md

 We should first implement the hybrid indexing structure as a separate package, and do many experiments with it.

 ## My recommendation
-I would recommend Option 1, using `ITensors.jl` as a strong dependency.
+I would recommend Option 1, using `ITensors.jl` as a strong dependency if necessary.
 If a strong dependency on `ITensors.jl` is necessary for some small libraries such as `TCI.jl`, we are fine with a weak dependency.
 For something like `Quantics.jl` and `TCIAlgorithms.jl`, strong dependency is necessary and makes our development easier.